Audience menu for:

 Total approximate cost per year is $1,600.
 Classroom-related instruction is at least 144 hours per year.
 On-the-Job Training is 2,000 hours per year.

 Applications for entry into the program are accepted and reviewed on an ongoing basis.
-Deadline for applications for each school year is May 31.
+The application deadline for 2020 has been extended to June 30!

 Class starts in September.
 Classes are held twice a week in the evening.

-Occupational data from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Electricians.
+Occupational data from the Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Electricians.

 To find out more about Electrical Apprenticeships, contact: